Inertia Pricing in Stochastic Electricity Markets: Introduction

 \section{Introduction}

 The massive deployment of renewable energy sources (RES) is a cornerstone to achieving emission-reduction goals.
 For example, the U.S. Biden-Harris administration recently approved the \unit[800]{MW} Vineyard Wind energy project as a first step towards a total of \unit[30]{GW} new off-shore wind generation \cite{offshore_wind_project}.
 However, increasing injections from stochastic RES amplify uncertainties in power system and electricity market operations \cite{dvorkin2015uncertainty} and require the procurement of sufficient balancing capabilities to ensure reliable electricity delivery.
 Additionally, RES and complementary modern energy resources (e.g., battery systems) are interfaced via power-electronic converters and therefore -- in contrast to traditional synchronous generators -- do not naturally contribute to system \textit{inertia requirements} \cite{datta2020battery}.
 For example, replacing a conventional \unit[800]{MW} generator whose inertia constant is 5 seconds with a wind farm of the equivalent capacity reduces the system inertia by \unit[4]{GWs}, which is observable even in large systems~\cite{Inertia_and_Power_Grid}.
 Therefore, power systems with a high penetration of inverter-interfaced RES require new frequency control technologies that replenish the inertial response of retired conventional power plants with spinning synchronous generators for sudden power imbalance.
 Such technologies are commonly referred to as virtual (or hidden, emulated, synthetic) inertia \cite{fernandez2020review}.
-To co-optimize the procurement of energy, reserve and inertia services in renewable-rich power systems, this paper formulates a chance-constrained unit commitment (CC-UC) problem that internalizes (i) RES uncertainty and resulting reserve requirements and (ii) inertia requirements.
-We show that efficient prices (i.e., prices that support a cost-minimizing competitive equilibrium) for all three products can be obtained from the proposed CC-UC, thus leading to an inertia-aware stochastic electricity market design.